krishnanlab/teaching/2021-spring_compbio/policies.md

 ## Code of Conduct
-All conduct should serve the singular goal of sustain a friendly, respectful, supportive, and fun environment where we can do our best work and have a great time doing it.
+All conduct should serve the singular goal of sustaining a friendly, respectful, supportive, and fun environment where we can do our best work and have a great time doing it.
-* Do work that you’re proud of, be it a small piece of code or the entire project.
+* Do work that you’re proud of, anything from participating in a class activity to completing a full-blown research project.
 * Be supportive of your classmates; respect each others' strengths, weaknesses, differences, and beliefs.
 * Communicate openly & respectfully with everyone in the class.
 We can all begin by using the correct name and pronouns for everyone in this class.
 * When you ask for help from your fellow learners, respect and appreciate their time and effort.